TestCentricity/testcentricity_web/README.md

 ## Setup
+###Using Cucumber

-If you are using Cucumber, you must require the following in your env.rb file:
+If you are using Cucumber, you need to require the following in your *env.rb* file:

+    require 'capybara'
     require 'capybara/cucumber'
     require 'testcentricity_web'

+###Using RSpec

+If you are using RSpec instead, you need to require the following in your *env.rb* file:

+    require 'capybara'
+    require 'capybara/rspec'
+    require 'testcentricity_web'

+###Selenium WebDriver

-If you choose to not connect to WebDriver using the ***WebDriverConnect.initialize_web_driver*** method, or if you need to directly call methods in selenium-webdriver, you will also need to require the following in your env.rb file:
+If you choose to not connect to selenium-webdriver using the ***WebDriverConnect.initialize_web_driver*** method, or if you need to directly call methods in selenium-webdriver, you will also need to require the following in your *env.rb* file:

     require 'selenium-webdriver'